spearhead-he/FDAT/README.md

 - Pandas ≥ 2.0.0
 - PyQt5 ≥ 5.15.0
 - pyqtgraph ≥ 0.13.0
-  only for Lundquist fitting:
-- lmfit
+- lmfit (only for Lundquist fitting)

 ## Installation